ari1988/awesome-random-stuff/readme.md

 ### February 13, 2026
 - [Command Code](https://commandcode.ai/) — Command code with your taste Command code with your taste Stop fixing sloppy AI code.
 Command Code continuously learns your coding taste.
 Powered by taste-1 applied meta neuro-symbolic AI.
-- [shadcn/ui](https://ui.shadcn.com/) — A set of beautifully designed components that you can customize, extend, and build on.
-Start here then make it your own.
-Open Source.
-Open Code.

 ### May 01, 2025
 - [Command.new](https://command.new/) — Build and deploy powerful AI agents in minutes.
 Command turns prompts into prod-ready agents.
 From chatting with PDFs to planning your lunch, Command makes it effortless to create intelligent agents with built-in tools, memory, and workflows.
 Just prompt, sip, and ship.